 5 Most Common Data Backup Mistakes to Avoid

 You never know when a data loss disaster may strike you.
 Your hard drive may fail catastrophically or your SD card may stop functioning or even your flash drive may get infected with some malware.
-There are various factors that lead to data loss and such a data related disaster can hit anyone, at any time.
+Various factors lead to data loss and such a data-related disaster can hit anyone, at any time.
 As such, whether you store hundreds of personal files or have thousands of business documents, data backup is a must!

 Although backing up your data is crucial, still many individuals and companies fail to adopt the correct approach which results in costly mistakes.
 So, if you want to make sure that your data is safe, you need to refrain from making the following 5 common mistakes.